huggingface/text-generation-inference/README.md

 ### Download

-First you need to download the weights:
+It is advised to download the weights ahead of time with the following command:

 ```shell
 make download-bloom